 Appropriately Uses Anti-Anxiety Medication

-This figure tells you the percent of long-term care patients taking antianxiety medications.
+This figure gauges the percentage of long-term patients receiving antianxiety medications.

 Managing Depression Among Residents

 In Central Park Rehabilitation and Nursing Center, 13.75% of Patients

 This is the percentage of residents who are showing depressive symptoms.